EvitaKnits/stitch-space/README.md

 flowchart TD
     A[Log In] --> B[Click 'Feed' in\n the navigation bar]
-    A --> C[Click 'Explore' in \n the navigation bar] A --> D[Click 'My Stitch Space' in the \n dropdown from the profile \n picture in the navigation bar] B --> E[Click on any piece]
+    A --> C[Click 'Explore' in \n the navigation bar] A --> D[Click 'My Stitch Space' in the \n dropdown from the user \n icon in the navigation bar] B --> E[Click on any piece]
-    C --> F[Carry out a search with \n any parameters and filters] F --> E
+    C --> F[Carry out a search, optionally\n adding any filters] F --> E
     D --> G[Click on 'Following' or 'Followers' \n and click on a specific user] G --> E